 I see it as a perspective thing. [...]

 The concept that us humans screwed up the world is pretty well accepted and most ecologists are hell bent on undoing the damage and restoring nature.
-However I came across an interesting idea today that throws this on its head: there is no such thing as a pure nature and we need to redefine nature so that it INCLUDES the state [...]
+However I came across an interesting idea today that throws this on its head: there is no such thing as a pure nature and we need to redefine nature [...]

 I just read the book “A Natural System of House Design, An Architect’s Way” by Charles Woods.
 I was interested in it from Wood’s involvement with Malcolm Wells, a great natural architect and the pioneer of earth covered building.